-GNTC Respiratory Care graduates share their stories on the COVID-19 frontline
+GNTC respiratory care graduates share their stories on the COVID-19 frontline

-From northwest Georgia to New York City, graduates of Georgia Northwestern Technical College’s Respiratory Care program are sharing what it’s like to be on the front lines of the COVID-19 pandemic.
+From Northwest Georgia to New York City, graduates of Georgia Northwestern Technical College’s (GNTC) respiratory care program are sharing what it’s like to be on the front lines of the COVID-19 pandemic.
+GNTC has several campuses in Northwest Georgia counties, including Walker and Catoosa.

 “We have so many graduates working in this pandemic,” she said.
 “It is so hard to only recognize a few.”

-For Abraham Tessin, a 2013 GNTC graduate, his day at Floyd Medical Center in Rome starts off with gathering reports from the previous shift.
-Over his 12 hour shift he might find himself working in the emergency room, intensive care unit, neonatal intensive care unit or the infectious disease unit.
+For Abraham Tessin, a 2013 GNTC graduate, his day at Floyd Medical Center in Rome, Ga., starts off with gathering reports from the previous shift.
+Over his 12-hour shift he might find himself working in the emergency room, intensive care unit, neonatal intensive care unit or the infectious disease unit.

 “We are needed in all areas of the hospital,” Tessin said.
 “As a respiratory therapist we manage ventilators and work hand-in-hand with doctors to help patients who can’t breathe on their own.”